Responsive Animations

 }

-The check runs once at script execution time.
-If the condition doesn’t match, the animation is never registered — no overhead, no cleanup needed.
+The check runs once at script execution.
+If it doesn’t match, the animation is never registered — no overhead, no cleanup.

 typescript